NoemPHP/container/docs/README.md

 ## Attributes

+PHP 8 introduced [a new feature called Attributes](https://stitcher.io/blog/attributes-in-php-8) that allows adding arbitrary metadata to classes, functions, methods and parameters.
+This provides us with a lot of flexibility when writing service definitions.

 During service compilation, the container will parse all function attributes and make them available for manual and automatic resolving of dependencies by implementing `AttributeAwareContainer`: